justmavi/sampquery/README.md

 SampQuery(IPAddress ip, ushort port)
-SampQuery(string ip, ushort port, string password) SampQuery(IPAddress ip, ushort port, string password)
+SampQuery(string ip, ushort port, string password) SampQuery(IPAddress ip, ushort port, string password) SampQuery(IPAddress ip) // will be used default 7777 port SampQuery(string ip) // will be used default 7777 port or you can use "HOST:PORT" string
 ```

 Hostname is also allowed